tarantool/doc/sphinx/book/box/index.rst

 ..
 NOTE:: Note re multi-request transactions

-    there is a way to delay yields, see
+    There is a way to delay yields.
+Read about execution atomicity in section :ref:`Transaction control <transaction_control>`.
-    :ref:`Atomic execution <atomic-atomic_execution>`.

 Since locks don't exist, and disk writes only involve the write-ahead log, transactions are usually fast.
 Also the Tarantool server may not be using up all